Ankan-James/Code-Sense/README.md

-# CodeSense 🧠
+# CodeSense

 > **Learn to build with AI**

-CodeSense is an AI-powered code tutor that takes any programming file, breaks it into logical segments, and lets you chat with an AI tutor about each segment — in any personality you choose.
+CodeSense is an AI-powered code tutor that takes any programming file, breaks it into logical segments, and lets you chat with an AI tutor about each segment in any personality you choose.

-Built for people who are tired of copying code without understanding it.
+Built for people who are tired of copying code without understanding it. [ Like me :D ]

 ---

 ## The Problem

-AI tools like ChatGPT and GitHub Copilot make it dangerously easy to generate code without understanding it.
-People are becoming dependent on AI to write code they can't read, debug, or explain.
+AI makes it really easy to generate code without understanding it.
+People are becoming too much dependent on AI to write code which they can't read, debug, or explain.

 CodeSense fights that.